3urobeat/steam-idler/README.md

 &nbsp;

+**Important:**
+Make sure that you don't forget any commas, the script will otherwise not start and throw a Syntax Error.
+Take a look at the default `config.json` if you are unsure what you are missing.

+&nbsp;

 ## Start
 Then just type `node idler.js` to start the script.
 The script will try to log in and ask you for your Steam Guard code if it needs one.
 When it is logged in a logged in message will be displayed.

 Thats it.
-A very simple cross-platform steam game idling script powered by [DoctorMcKay's steam-user library](https://github.com/DoctorMcKay/node-steam-user).
+A simple cross-platform Steam game idling script powered by [DoctorMcKay's steam-user library](https://github.com/DoctorMcKay/node-steam-user).